 James is an entrepreneur, a technologist, an artist, and more.
 His experience brings strength to School Factory's focus on STEM/STEAM learning and creativity, and forms the backbone of our insight into collaborative spaces.

 Diana manages most of School Factory's day-to-day operations, including finance, legal, HR, and customer support functions.
 She manages the program hosting and fiscal sponsorship programs, and collaborates with James to set the strategic direction for the organization, execute projects, and build partnerships.
-She assists with many of the organization's consulting projects as well.

 Diana brings strength to our operational effectiveness and to our focus on social & self management learning.
 She is passionate about mindfulness practices, group process, healthy communication, and building sustainable systems.